Financing Your ADU: Options and Considerations

 Creating a Realistic Budget

 Detailed, realistic budgets prevent financial stress during construction.
-List every expense category: modular unit cost, delivery, foundation, installation, utility connections, permits, landscaping, furnishings if renting, and contingency funds.
-Research actual costs rather than guessing—contact modular manufacturers, contractors, and local permit offices for accurate figures.
+List every expense category: unit cost, delivery, foundation, installation, utility connections, permits, landscaping, furnishings if renting, and contingency funds.
+Research actual costs rather than guessing—contact manufacturers, contractors, and local permit offices for accurate figures.

 Include soft costs like architectural plans, engineering, and loan fees.
 These often-overlooked expenses add $5,000-$15,000 to projects.
 Budget realistically rather than optimistically—construction typically costs more and takes longer than planned.